cefisher/Flat_Line_Gaussian_Tests/README.md

 - matplotlib

 ## Setting up
 In the ```setup.py``` file, you need to give the code the data file, which includes the wavelength, transit depth, and error bars for the planet's spectrum.
-The file should be in the same format as in BeAR retrievals (https://newstrangeworlds.github.io/BeAR/sections/observations.html#input-file-structure).
+The file should be in the same [format as in BeAR retrievals](https://newstrangeworlds.github.io/BeAR/sections/observations.html#input-file-structure).
 ```
 # load data.
 Assumes datafile is in the format for BeAR retrievals. #
 datafile = 'example/WASP-15b_G395H.dat'